harsh-valecha/restful-booker-api-testing/README.md

 - `collections/`: Contains the Postman collection for the RESTful Booker API.
 - `test_cases/`: Contains the automated test scripts for various API endpoints.
 - `reports/`: Contains the test reports generated after running the tests.
+- `scripts/`: Contains examples of how to use the requests library to interact with the RESTful Booker API.
 - `README.md`: Project documentation and instructions.
 - `requirements.txt`: List of dependencies required for running the tests.
 - `.gitignore`: Specifies files and directories to be ignored by Git.